 This legislation makes job opportunities for expats difficult to come by.
-It is easiest for expats to find work in higher-level positions with local or international companies.
-Expats will also find that volunteering opportunities, working in education and community projects are more prevalent in the country.
+Expats are most likely to find work in higher-level positions with international companies.
+Volunteering or working in education and community projects is prevalent in the country and can help expats get established in Mozambique.

 Job market in Mozambique

-Humanitarian organisations also frequently have positions for expats in Mozambique.
-This may not lead to permanent employment, but may work on a rotational basis.
-Other possible sectors to consider include academia/research and healthcare.
+Humanitarian organisations are a frequent source of employment for expats in Mozambique.
+Roles tend not to be permanent, but may work on a rotational basis.

 Finding a job in Mozambique